-- Do not donate blood while you use this medicine or for 1 month after your last dose.
+- Do not donate blood during treatment with this medicine or for 1 month after your last dose.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

-- Do not use wax to remove hair or have any cosmetic procedures to smooth your skin (such as dermabrasion, laser) while you take this medicine and for 6 months after you stop it.
+- Do not use wax to remove hair or have any cosmetic procedures to smooth your skin (including dermabrasion, laser) while you are using this medicine and for 6 months after your last dose.
 Isotretinoin can increase your risk of scarring from these procedures.